autophage/api-app-exercise-ng-webapi-updates/README.md

     1. Run `npm start` to start the UI
     1. Navigate to http://localhost:8000/

-1. In the root of the source code directory, in a folder called `API`, scaffold an ASP.NET Web API project (i.e. with File > New > Project > ASP.NET Web API in Visual Studio).
+1. Open the sln file in hte API/ directory in Visual Studio.
 1. Create an endpoint that returns the following hard-coded data:

     ```